andrew/ultimate-awesome/README.md

 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
-- [Awesome-Reasoning-Economy-Papers](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers) - Harnessing the Reasoning Economy: A Survey of Efficient Reasoning for Large Language Models.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-llm-judges](https://github.com/haizelabs/awesome-llm-judges) - ⚖️ Awesome LLM Judges ⚖️.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .